alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/basic-of-tfs-process-template-customization.md

  ***Figure 1***: *How to change name and description of the Template*

-The WorkItem section needs a more accurate series of post, so we can move on the â€œarea and Iterationsâ€ where you can setup the default areas and iterations that will be created when you create a Team Project based on this Template.
+The WorkItem section needs a more accurate series of post, so we can move on the *area and Iterations* where you can setup the default areas and iterations that will be created when you create a Team Project based on this Template.

 [![image](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/75be622fbf8f_7CC1/image_thumb_2.png "image")](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/75be622fbf8f_7CC1/image_6.png)